 - Decrease in how much or how often you urinate

-- Severe stomach pain or bloating, bloody or black stools
+- Severe stomach pain or bloating, bleeding from the rectum, bloody or black stools

 If you notice these less serious side effects, talk with your doctor: